 In this paper, we propose the ACPW method to solve CNOPs for identifying sensitive regions of TCAOs.
-The core of this approach is the cooperation co-evolution of two intelligent algorithms: PSO and WSA, and the adaptive number of two subswarms.
-PSO is a classical population-based stochastic optimization technique developed by Eberhart and Kennedy (1995) and inspired by social behaviours of bird flocking or fish schooling; it has been successfully and effectively applied to solve CNOPs in the ZC model for studying El Niño-Southern Oscillation (ENSO) predictions (Mu et al., 2015a).
-The WSA is a new bio-inspired heuristic optimization algorithm based on wolf preying behaviours, which was proposed by Rui Tang et al. (2012) and has been applied to study the travelling salesman problem with test functions.
+The core of this approach is the cooperative coevolution of two intelligent algorithms, the PSO and WSA, and the adaptive number of two sub-swarms.
+PSO is a classic population-based stochastic optimization technique developed by Kennedy and Eberhart (1995) and inspired by the social behaviors of bird flocking or fish schooling.
+The technique has been successfully and effectively applied to solve CNOPs in the ZC model for studying El Niño-Southern Oscillation (ENSO) predictions (Mu et al., 2015a).
+The WSA is a new bio-inspired heuristic optimization algorithm based on wolf preving behaviors, which was proposed by Tang et al. (2012) and has been applied to studying the traveling salesman problem with test functions.
 Their experiments showed that the WSA is an effective global optimizing algorithm but requires long computation times.

-- We have adopted PSO and the WSA method to solve CNOPs in the MM5 model, although the results exhibit slow convergence or premature convergence.
+We have adopted the PSO and WSA methods to solve CNOPs in the MM5 model, although the results exhibit slow convergence or premature convergence.
 Hence, we combine the advantages of these two algorithms.
 We use the WSA to explore the global space due to its independence and use PSO to examine the local space and ensure the convergence of the ACPW algorithm.
-Moreover, we design the adaptive subswarms of PSO and WSA for cooperation co-evolution.
-The ACPW framework is shown in Fig. 1. - In Fig. 1, the most important part of the ACPW algorithm is inside the dotted box.
-We divide the entire initial swarm into two subswarms with the same number of individuals: one updates the individuals with the PSO's rule and the other with the WSA's rule.
-Then, the two subswarms are adaptively varied along with the convergence state of the ACPW algorithm, i.e., when the change in the objective function adaptive value is less than a threshold value, the number of individuals in the subswarm belonging to the WSA is increased, and the other subswarm belonging to PSO is decreased by an equal number of individuals to keep the same number for the entire swarm.
-The more specific analysis of the ACPW algorithm is discussed in section 4.
-The process of solving CNOPs with the ACPW algorithm is described as follows: - 1) Randomly generate an initial swarm with N individuals.
-An individual u_i needs to satisfy the boundary constraint in the terms of Eq.
-(4).
-Once u_i goes beyond the boundary, it must be pulled back, i.e.,
+Moreover, we design the adaptive sub-swarms of the PSO and WSA for cooperative coevolution.
+The ACPW framework is shown in Fig. 1.

+In Fig. 1, the most important part of the ACPW algorithm is inside the dotted box.
+We divide the entire initial swarm into two sub-swarms with the same number of individuals; one updates the individuals with the PSO's rule and the other with the WSA's rule.
+Then, the two sub-swarms are adaptively varied along with the convergence state of the ACPW algorithm.
+When the change in the objective function adaptive value is less than a threshold value, the number of individuals in the sub-swarm belonging to the WSA is increased and the other sub-swarm belonging to PSO is decreased by an equal number of individuals to keep the same number for the entire swarm.
+A more specific analysis of the ACPW algorithm is discussed in Sect.
+4.